ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 Running the SRW App
 ===========================

 This chapter explains how to set up and run the "out-of-the-box" case for the SRW App.
 However, the steps are relevant to any SRW Application experiment and can be modified to suit user goals.
 This chapter assumes that users have already built the SRW App by following the steps in :numref:`Chapter %s <BuildSRW>`.
-These steps are also applicable to containerized versions of the SRW App and assume that the user has completed Steps :numref:`Section %s <DownloadCodeC>` through :numref:`Section %s <RunContainer>`.
+These steps are also applicable to containerized versions of the SRW App and assume that the user has completed Steps :numref:`%s <DownloadCodeC>` through :numref:`%s <RunContainer>`.

 The out-of-the-box SRW App case builds a weather forecast for June 15-16, 2019.
 Multiple convective weather events during these two days produced over 200 filtered storm reports.
 Severe weather was clustered in two areas: the Upper Midwest through the Ohio Valley and the Southern Great Plains.
 This forecast uses a predefined 25-km Continental United States (:term:`CONUS`) domain (RRFS_CONUS_25km), the Global Forecast System (:term:`GFS`) version 16 physics suite (FV3_GFS_v16 :term:`CCPP`), and :term:`FV3`-based GFS raw external model data for initialization.